Tset-Noitamotua/_learnpython/README.md

-## PART II (intermediate)
+## PART II (Intermediate Path)
-> For peope that have at least some previous programming experience even if it's from other languages.
+> For people that have at least some previous programming experience even if it's from other languages.

 * [ ] [Dive Into Python 3](http://www.diveintopython3.net/) (Book online)
 * [ ] [Python for Computational Science and Engineering](http://www.southampton.ac.uk/~fangohr/training/python/pdfs/Python-for-Computational-Science-and-Engineering.pdf) (PDF)